 Then once you have everything written down, you’ll know at a glance where you need to be, when and what items you’re bringing.
 Purchase all needed food items at the beginning of the month so that you can have them on hand.

 Pick out what outfit you’ll wear (right down to the accessories).
-Make sure the outfit has either been picked up from the dry cleaner or you drop it off as soon as you know about the party.
+Make sure you either pick up your outfit from the dry cleaner or you drop it off as soon as you know about the party.

 When preparing food for any event, including your own Christmas Eve or Christmas Day meal, you’ll want to start first with a guest list so that you can determine the amount of food you’ll need.